tfgg/yournextmep/_candidates/eu2014/conservative/michael-burnett.md

 person: michael-burnett
 region: west-midlands
 party: conservative
-title: West Midlands - Conservative Party - Michael Burnett
+title: Michael Burnett is running for MEP in West Midlands for the Conservative Party
 incumbent: false
 ---